jayoung/Whole_WA_data_wrangling_playground/README.md

 Run `Rscripts/zip_to_LD_use_2022_redistricted_boundaries.Rmd` - this creates the NEW table and maps using the 2022 redistricted boundaries

+## possible improvements

+in some version2 maps the old LD goes off the edge of the plot.
+Could set bounding box to the union of all the things we're going to plot.

+would be nice to have a scale on those maps

 # other notes on how to code stuff